 Some days, have students complete the number of the day activities on their own at their desks.
 Give them one of the sheets provided in the “Number of the Day” template pack (link to the product below).
 Use the sheets for assessment to see how much they can show about a given number independently.

 Want to create an effective number sense routine that leads to fluency with numbers to 20?
-Start today with the FREE Number of the Day poster kit.
+Start today with the FREE Number of the Day templates.

-Click the image below to download your poster kit!
+Click the image below to download your free number of the day templates!

 Try the Mindful Math Comprehensive Program